vicenteherrera/kubernetes_tutorial/README.md

 ## Getting started

+This instructions comes with some optional and alternative parts.
+You can skip them if you like for a straigh forward procedure.

 We will assume you work with a *bash* environment.

 If you are using Windows, most of the explanations here could be used in cmd.exe, but you will achieve full compatibily by using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).